There are two different units of Visual Art offered in Year 9, ‘Project Art’ and ‘Studio Art’.

 Artistic ability is fostered and developed throughout the course.
 Thus, students should not feel that they have to be confident in an area (i.e., being a good drawer) before they can select Art as an option.

-Year 9 Art leads to Specialised Art or General Art in Year 10.
+Year 9 Studio Art leads to Project Art or Studio Art in Year 10.

-Year 9 Fine Art leads to Specialised Art or General Art in Year 10.
+Year 9 Project Art leads to Project Art or Studio Art in Year 10.

 Interested?Submit your details today